A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Numerical study

-The estimated calibration parameters of Example~\ref{eg:eg3} using different models are graphed in Figure~\ref{fig:eg2_est}.
-In the left panel, the estimation of $\theta_1$ using the LS and the $L_2$ method is close to the $L_2$ minimizer (graphed as the solid line), whereas the estimation of $\theta_1$ using the GaSP and the S-GaSP is, in fact, closer to $2\pi$, graphed as the dashed line.
-This is because the model complexity is naturally built into the calibration: an estimated $\theta_1$ that is close to $2\pi$ makes the prediction better, since the high frequency term is explained by the mathematical model.
-The estimation of $\theta_2$ is graphed in the right panel in Figure~\ref{eg:eg3}.
-The S-GaSP, the $L_2$, and the LS calibration estimate the calibration parameters similarly, whereas the estimates using the GaSP model are quite different.
-The GaSP calibration produces the largest $\mbox{AvgRMSE}_{f^M}$, whereas the S-GaSP, the LS, and the $L_2$ calibration yield much smaller $\mbox{AvgRMSE}_{f^M}$, as illustrated in Table \ref{tab:AvgMSE_eg3}.
+The estimated calibration parameters of Example~\ref{eg:sin_2d} are graphed in Figure~\ref{fig:sin_2d_est}.
+In the left panel, the estimation of $\theta_1$ using the LS, $L_2$ and no-discrepancy methods is close to the $L_2$ minimizer (graphed as the solid line), whereas the estimation of $\theta_1$ using the GaSP and the S-GaSP is, in fact, closer to $2\pi$.
+This is because the model complexity is naturally built into the calibration: an estimated $\theta_1$ that is close to $2\pi$ makes the prediction better, since the high frequency term can be approximately explained by the mathematical model.

+The GaSP calibration approach produces the largest $\mbox{AvgRMSE}_{f^M}$ compared to other calibration methods $\mbox{AvgRMSE}_{f^M}$, as illustrated in Table \ref{tab:AvgRMSE_eg3}.
+This is probably caused by the estimation of $\theta_2$ (a mean parameter) shown in the right panel in Figure \ref{fig:sin_2d_est}.
+The estimates of $\theta_2$ by the S-GaSP calibration, LS, $L_2$ and no-discrepancy methods are all close to the $L_2$ minimizer, whereas the one in the GaSP calibration seems to be smaller the other ones.

-Example \ref{eg:eg3} indicates that the $L_2$ minimizer might not always be the optimal choice to separate the mathematical model and discrepancy, though one does not expect the calibration to deviate too much from the $L_2$ minimizer as well.
+Example \ref{eg:sin_2d} indicates that the calibrated mathematical model that minimizes the $L_2$ loss between the reality and mathematical model might not always be the optimal choice for predictions.
+In this example, when $\theta_1$ is estimated to be close to $2\pi$, the predictive accuracy can be improved significantly, and the calibrated computer model only produces slightly larger error than the one by the $L_2$ minimizer.
+The other parameter, $\theta_2$, is a mean parameter.
+The two types of errors are both small when $\theta_2$ is estimated to be close to the $L_2$ minimizer.
 The S-GaSP calibration model seems to do well in both sides.
 It predicts the reality as accurately as the GaSP calibration model with the assistance of the calibrated mathematical model.
 The calibrated mathematical model using the S-GaSP is also closer to the reality than the one using the GaSP calibration.